Privacy

 If you do opt out of receiving marketing communications from us, we may still send communications to you about your transactions, any accounts you have with us, and any contests, competitions, prize draws or sweepstakes you have entered.
 Opting out of one form of communication does not mean you have opted out of other forms as well.
 For example, if you opt out of receiving marketing emails, you may still receive marketing text messages if you have opted in to receiving them.
 Please note that if you are receiving communications from a McDonald’s franchisee, then you will need to opt out from them directly.

-We do not share personal information with third parties for their own direct marketing purposes, unless you give us permission to do so.
+We do not share personal information with third parties for their own direct marketing purposes unless you give us permission to do so.
 When we give you notice, and you consent, we will share your personal information as you direct us to.

 Your Personal Information Rights

-• to check whether and what kind of personal information we hold about you and to access or to request copies of such data;
+• Right to access: You may have the right to check whether we hold any personal information about you and request access to or copies of such data.

-• to request the restriction of the collection, processing or use of information about you;
+• Right to restriction: You may have the right to request the restriction of the collection, processing, or use of your personal information.

 Back to Top